Omkar90492/Cancer-Detection-ML-Project/README.md

 - 📌 Run the notebook first if you want step-by-step exploration
 - 🧠 Modify hyperparameters in `cancer_detection.py` for better accuracy
 - 📈 Logs and results are saved in the `outputs/` folder

+---

+✅ Prerequisites
+Before running this project, ensure you have the following installed:

+Python 3.7 or higher

+Jupyter Notebook or any Python IDE

+pip (Python package installer)